Deep in the Heart of Dallas Special Guests

 @BJLaflin | Facebook | Instagram | Personal Website | Hounds and Heroes | In A League of Her Own Book

-Pre-Festival Session: UT Admissions and Scholarships
+10 AM Pre-Festival Information Session: UT Admissions and Scholarships

 Carl Tippen